appserver-io/appserver/_tuts/my-first-webapp.md

 <br/>
 ## Okay thats all folks!

-We hope this tutorial provides you a smooth start into the world of **appserver.io webapps**!
+We hope this tutorial helps you to have a smooth start into the world of **appserver.io webapps**!

 Any feedback is very appreciated so, do not hesitate to share your experiences or any problems you encountered with us.
 Cheers! :)